jguzzo522/twaterwell/README.md

 ## Additional information

-Please see completed anysis in the presentation, or the Jupyternotebook
+For a detailed analysis, see the [Tanwaterwell Notebook](https://github.com/jguzzo522/twaterwell/blob/main/tanwaterwell.ipynb).